Chinkhuselts/CAPEv2-Analysis/README.md

 # WannaCry Malware Analysis using CAPEv2

-This project presents a dynamic malware analysis of the WarCry ransomware using the CAPEv2 sandbox.
+This project presents a dynamic malware analysis of the WannaCry ransomware using the CAPEv2 sandbox.
 The malware was executed in a controlled Windows 10 virtual environment to safely observe its behavior and identify key indicators of compromise (IOCs).

 ## Objective
 - Execute the WarCry sample in a virtualized environment